Teens and Bipolar Disorder

 Cognitive behavioral therapy and stress management counseling should also be part of a treatment program for teens with bipolar depression.
-While CBT helps teens understand how their thoughts shape their emotions and behaviors, counseling educates teens in how to cope with daily anxiety using a variety of stress management techniques.
+While CBT helps them understand how their thoughts shape their emotions and behaviors, counseling educates them in how to cope with daily anxiety using a variety of stress management techniques.

 Advice for Parenting a Teenager with Bipolar Depression–What the Experts Say

 Ensuring your teen is taking their medication properly and attending all scheduled therapy sessions are the top two things a parent can do to help their child cope with bipolar depression.
 Psychologists also want parents to pay close attention to how they communicate with their teenager, especially when they are feeling especially frustrated and discouraged.
 Phrases parents should never say to a bipolar teen include:

 - Why can’t you be like your brother or sister?

 - Would you stop being lazy and get out of bed?